 Linking Articles to Tickets

-Link articles to tickets to gain insight as to why customers contact you and to efficiently reply to customers with the directions they need.
-We recommend linking each ticket to at least one article to make sure you're collecting data about each support request.
+Link articles to tickets to efficiently provide information to customers.
+Periodically, you can analyze your linked article stats to understand your top support issues.
+We recommend linking at least one article to every ticket to ensure you collect data about every correspondence.
 Benefits of Linking ArticlesLinking articles to tickets allows you to:Save time by pasting article contents directly into replies.
 Note that you can edit the text.Keep replies concise by adding links to full tutorial articles.Track how many tickets are related to specific issues.Find answers from your own knowledge base to help you solve tickets.
 What are your top support issues?Conduct an in-depth analysis of your linked tickets to understand your customers' pain points and make data-driven business decisions.Linking Articles to TicketsChoose from suggested articles based on ticket content, or manually search for articles to link.
 When linking, you can add the article's contents to your reply, add a link to the article, or link without inserting content (for collecting data).
 To link an article to a ticket:Go to the relevant ticket and scroll to the reply field.Select a suggested article or manually link an article:Link a suggested article: Click a suggested article in the reply field.
 Note: Click the arrow icon on the right to view more suggested articles.
 Manually link an article: Click the Knowledge Base Articles icon and search for a specific article.
 Hover over the article you want to link to choose a linking option.
 Tip: Click Filters in the search bar to refine your search by category, article type, or label.
 Choose a linking option:View article: Preview the article without linking it.Insert content to your reply : Paste the article contents into your reply.Paste a link to your reply : Paste the article's title as a clickable link into your reply.
 Link article : Internally link the article without adding content to the reply.
 (Optional) Repeat the steps to link additional articles.
 Editing Linked ArticlesQuickly view a ticket's linked articles, link additional articles or remove linked articles.
 To edit your linked articles:Click the Related Articles icon from the footer and choose an option:Link article: Click Link articles then search for a specific article, hover over it, and click Link to ticket.
 Unlink article: Hover over an article and click Unlink article.Next:Learn how to send replies to your customer's tickets.

 2 min read